strangebuzz/cache-watcher/README.md

 6670592d4e6a74ba692bdfd912107cba3a6b9bc3ab1f1139778a16c2b730f2cf  ./cw
 ```

-On linux and macOS, give the executable permission to the file:
+On Linux and macOS, give the executable permission to the file:

 ```
 $ chmod +x ./cw